elm-tooling/elm-tooling-cli/docs/cli.md

 <!-- prettier-ignore-end -->

+Note: None of the commands take any arguments.

 ## elm-tooling init

 Create a sample `elm-tooling.json` in the current directory.
 It tries to guess some values based on your project to help you get started.